 It depends.
 Supplies are generally considered expendable equipment below the \$5,000 capitalization requirement.
-General office, laboratory, classroom, or workshop supplies MUST NOT be offered as a match share because they are treated as an F&A expense.
+General office, laboratory, classroom or workshop supplies must not be offered as a match share because they are treated as an F&A expense.
 However, when the supplies are purchased specifically and directly to support a FFAR sponsored project, said supplies can be offered as a cash match.
 If said supplies are donated, they will count as in-kind match.
-Examples of supplies are, laboratory or computation notebooks, specialty tape for lab set up or sample labeling, chemicals, glassware, etc.
+Examples of supplies are laboratory or computation notebooks, specialty tape for lab set up or sample labeling, chemicals, glassware, etc.

-10. Can staff time be offered as a match?
+10.Can staff time be offered as a match?

 Yes.
 Project personnel effort/salary can be offered as a cash match.
-The award recipient must provide documentation of each personnel's hourly rate, total hours on the project, and role/task to be completed on the proposed project.
-Charging salaries over the NIH salary cap is unallowable by the e-CFR.
-Therefore, project personnel salary over the NIH cap cannot be offered as a match.
+The award recipient must provide documentation of each personnel's hourly rate, total hours on the project and role/task to be completed on the proposed project.
+Charging salaries over the National Institute of Health (NIH) salary cap is unallowable by the e-CFR.
+Therefore, a project's personnel salary over the NIH cap cannot be offered as a match.

-11. Can unpaid summer months for faculty and staff with a nine-month faculty appointment be a match contribution?
+11.Can unpaid summer months for faculty and staff with a nine-month faculty appointment be a match contribution?

-No, this is unallowable under the $\underline{\text{e-CFR}}$ .
+No, this is unallowable under the e-CFR.
 A university staff's 100% effort is comprised of activities they are paid for by the institution.
-Unpaid summer months are not within the staff's 100% effort, therefore, cannot be offered as a match share.
+Unpaid summer months are not within the staff's 100% effort and therefore cannot be offered as a match share.